aiven/devportal/docs/products/kafka/kafka-connect/howto/opensearch-sink.rst

 Setup an OpenSearch sink connector with Aiven Console
 -----------------------------------------------------

-The following example demonstrates how to setup a OpenSearch sink connector for Apache Kafka using the :ref:`Aiven CLI dedicated command <avn_service_connector_create>`.
+The following example demonstrates how to setup a OpenSearch sink connector for Apache Kafka using the `Aiven Console <https://console.aiven.io/>`_.

 Define a Kafka Connect configuration file
 '''''''''''''''''''''''''''''''''''''''''